zarinanorton/Workshop3/README.md

-# Workshop 2 Repository
+# Workshop 3 Repository

-In this repository, you will
+A repository for Workshop 3, in which you will experiment with HTML, CSS, and Bootstrap.

+See the workshop text for more information.